 As a result, a solid understanding of IoT infrastructure is an important aspect of building reliable IoT systems across industries.
-In this article, to help you improve your IoT skillset, we’ll take a deep dive on the topic of IoT infrastructure.
+In this article, we’ll take a deep dive on the topic of IoT infrastructure.

 Infrastructure Requirements for IoT

-At a basic level, Internet of Things refers to any system of interconnected devices that have sensors and embedded processing abilities.
+At a basic level, IoT refers to any system of interconnected devices that have sensors and embedded processing abilities.
 Note that devices don’t have to use the Internet.
 Even locally connected devices interacting and exchanging data are an IoT system.